Non Invasive Prenatal Testing

 The first thing you need to do is make sure that the prenatal test is covered by your health care insurance.
-Next, you need to make sure that your health care provider actually provides this service.
+Next, you need to make sure that your healthcare provider actually provides this service.
 If they do not, then you need to find a provider who does provide NIPT services.
-Of course, this type of prenatal test will only be recommended if your child might be a risk of contracting one of these abnormalities.
+Of course, this type of prenatal test will only be recommended if your child might be at risk of contracting one of these abnormalities.

 Talking with your healthcare provider should be one of your first steps.
 They will talk with you and discuss everything beforehand, helping you understand the necessity of the tests, what to expect from the results and then what to do after you have received the results.

 What Results to Expect in NIPT?

 Results take roughly 10 working days to be processed and returned.
 Once returned, your health care provider can help you decode the information and determine what steps you need to take.

 In most cases, everything will be fine and you can breathe a sigh of relief.
 However, there are a few times where there are genetic markers that indicate possible complications.
 Of course, your health care provider will discuss the situation with you to help you understand what you can do, what they can do and what might happen to your child during this process.